-Inquiries concerning the application of these laws to programs and activities of California State University, Fresno may be referred to Marylou Mendoza-Miller, the campus Title IX coordinator and Associate Vice President of Human Resources, Joyal Administration Building, Room 211, 559.278.2032; Carolyn Coon, the Assistant Vice President for Student Affairs and Dean of Students, Joyal Administration Building, Room 262, 559.278.2541; the director of Human Resources, Auxiliary Services, 4910 N. Chestnut, 559.278.0860; or the regional director of the Office for Civil Rights, Region 9, 220 Mail Street, 10th Floor, San Francisco, CA 94105.
+Inquiries concerning the application of these laws to programs and activities of California State University, Fresno may be referred to Janice A. Parten, the campus Title IX coordinator and director of Human Resources, Joyal Administration Building, Room 148, 559.278.2364; Carolyn Coon, assistant vice president for Student Affairs and dean of students, Joyal Administration Building, Room 262, 559.278.2541; the director of Human Resources, Auxiliary Services, 4910 N. Chestnut, 559.278.0860; or the regional director of the Office for Civil Rights, Region 9, 220 Mail Street, 10th Floor, San Francisco, CA 94105.
 More detailed instructions on filing a complaint against an administrator may be found in the campus "Policies and Procedures for Addressing Discrimination, Harassment, and Retaliation."

-California State University, Fresno is committed to providing equal opportunities to male and female CSU students in all campus programs.
+The California State University is committed to providing equal opportunities to male and female CSU students in all campus programs, including intercollegiate athletics.